cristianamihu/high-school-certificate/README.md

 # high-school-certificate
-My professional certificate in informatics from high school
+Atractii turistice in Londra - my professional certificate in informatics from high school